Jackson confirmed as first Black female high court justice

 Jackson will be just the third Black justice, after Thurgood Marshall and Clarence Thomas, and the sixth woman.
 She will join three other women, Sonia Sotomayor, Elena Kagan Amy Coney Barrett – meaning that four of the nine justices will be women for the first time in history.

-Her eventual elevation to the court will be a respite for Democrats who fought three bruising battles over former President Donald Trump’s nominees and watched Republicans cement a conservative majority in the final days of Trump's term with the confirmation of Coney Barrett.
+Her eventual elevation to the court will be a respite for Democrats who fought three bruising battles over former President Donald Trump’s nominees and watched Republicans cement a conservative majority in the final days of Trump's term with Barrett's confirmation.
 While Jackson won't change the balance, she will secure a legacy on the court for Biden and fulfill his 2020 campaign pledge to nominate the first Black female justice.

+“This is a tremendously historic day in the White House and in the country," said White House press secretary Jen Psaki after the vote.
+“And this is a fulfillment of a promise the president made to the country.”

 Despite the efforts to tarnish her record, Jackson eventually won three GOP votes.
 The final tally was far from the overwhelming bipartisan confirmations for Breyer and other justices in decades past, but it was still a significant bipartisan accomplishment for Biden in the 50-50 split Senate after GOP senators aggressively worked to paint Jackson as too liberal and soft on crime.